IITM-MLOps/MLOps-Project/readme.md

 ---

-### My Vision: Decoding Doodles with Numpy
-I set out to recognize handwritten digits (0-9) using a neural network crafted solely with **Numpy**, avoiding high-level frameworks.
-This project, hosted at [aayushmanda/FastAPI](https://github.com/aayushmanda/FastAPI), is my deep dive into the math of ML-matrix operations, gradients, and all-transforming a pixelated sketch into a number through hands-on coding.

----

 ### System Architecture: My Computational Graph
 I’ve structured this into four domains: **Training**, **Serving**, **Monitoring**, and **Version Control**.
 Here’s how they connect.

 #### 1. Training: Crafting the Neural Net
-- **Data Prep with Spark**: I use **PySpark** to ingest the MNIST dataset (70k images) from binary files into arrays via RDDs and DataFrames.
+- **Data Prep with Spark**: I used **PySpark** to ingest the MNIST dataset (70k images) from binary files into arrays via RDDs and DataFrames.
 Spark’s scalability is overkill for MNIST, but it preps me for larger datasets.
 - **Numpy Model**: My custom multi-layer perceptron, built with **Numpy**, handles forward and backward passes manually.
 It’s raw and revealing-pure math in action.
 - **MLflow Tracking**: I log every run with **MLflow** (`mlflow.set_experiment("MNIST_Digit_Classification")`), capturing hyperparameters, accuracy metrics, and artifacts like `metrics.json` in `mlruns/`.